 If a complainant chooses to make a complaint without disclosing their identity, this will limit the options for proper and thorough investigation and resolution.
-It also raises issues in relation of procedural fairness for those who have a complaint made against them as they have the right to know of the particulars of the complaint and to respond.
+It also raises issues in relation to procedural fairness for those who have a complaint made against them as they have the right to know of the particulars of the complaint and to respond.
 The School therefore cannot guarantee that anonymous complaints can or will be dealt with as effectively.
-Complainant are always encouraged to identify themselves.
+Complainants are always encouraged to identify themselves.

-As far as possible and appropriate, due discretion will be respected and maintained by all parties throughout the resolution process, save where persons are required to be informed on a 'need to know' basis or where investigative, statutory or legal requirements stipulate that matters be disclosed, reported or discussed.
+As far as possible and appropriate, due discretion will be respected and maintained by all parties throughout the resolution process.
+This includes situations where information must be shared on a "need to know" basis or where legal, investigative, or statutory obligations require disclosure, reporting, or discussion of certain matters.
 Therefore, there can be no overriding legal obligation or right with respect to confidentiality.
 If the complaint falls within the scope of the mandatory reporting regime, this policy and the processes therein are not followed.